-If you plan to teach in public schools, you'll need to obtain a license.
+If you plan to teach in Illinois public schools, you'll need to obtain a Professional Educator License (PEL).

 To see how our candidates are performing, please see Candidate Performance Data.

 Our programs specifically address the standards set forth in the State of Illinois Professional Teaching Standards and those specified in the NCATE/CAEP standards.
 This alignment of coursework, projects, assignments and experiences ensures that students are well prepared to obtain certification and licensure.

-In accordance with the National Board for Certified Counselors, Inc., students will be allowed to sit for the National Counselor Examination for Licensure and Certification (NCE) during the scheduled testing date in spring semester during internship.
+In accordance with the National Board of Certified Counselors, Inc., candidates will be eligible to sit for the National Counselor Examination for Licensure and Certification (NCE) during the final internship or immediately following graduation.

 Professional School Counselor - Illinois

-To be a licensed school counselor in the state of Illinois, students must meet all program and Illinois State Board of Education requirements, to include passing the Illinois Licensure Testing System (ILTS) School Counselor content test.
-Follow the instructions on the Procedure for State Professional Teaching License Application Process in the Program Attachment Section of the Student Handbook.
-The ILTS School Counselor Test (#181) must be passed to complete the licensure process.
-Registration, dates, study guides and test frameworks for both of these tests may be found at Illinois Licensure Testing System.
+To be a licensed professional school counselor in the state of Illinois, students must meet all program and Illinois State Board of Education requirements, to include passing the Illinois Licensure Testing System (ILTS) School Counselor content test.

 Counseling Licensure for another state

-Students who reside outside of Illinois must check with the department website for credentialing information in either Professional School Counseling or Clinical Mental Health Counseling to learn about specific requirements for professional practice, as well as any applicable reciprocity rules.
-Variations in requirements may occur either in the student’s state of residence or in the state where the student may plan to practice professional counseling relative to his or her area of specialization.
+Candidates who reside outside of Illinois must check with their state for credentialing information in either Professional School Counseling or Clinical Mental Health Counseling to learn about specific requirements for professional practice, as well as any applicable reciprocity rules.
+Variations in requirements may occur either in the candidate’s state of residence or in the state where the candidate may plan to practice professional counseling relative to his or her area of specialization.
 Bradley University is a SARA-approved institution (SARA=State Authorization Reciprocity Agreements).